 Once structured data is extracted, the system maps it to a standardized skills taxonomy.
 “Java Developer” and “Java Software Engineer” resolve to the same node.
 “Data wrangling” links to “data cleaning.”
 Major taxonomies include O*NET (U.S. Department of Labor), ESCO (European Commission), and proprietary graphs that vendors build from their own data.

-This is what allows AI screening to match beyond exact keywords.
-A candidate who writes "people operations" gets mapped to the same skill cluster as "HR management" - because the taxonomy understands they're equivalent.
+Beyond exact keywords, this is what allows AI screening to match semantically.
+A candidate who writes “people operations” gets mapped to the same skill cluster as “HR management” - because the taxonomy understands they’re equivalent.
 For a deeper explanation of how this semantic matching works, see the guide to AI candidate matching.

 Stage 3: Scoring, Ranking, and Decisioning

-The system converts both the job description and each candidate profile into vector representations, then measures the distance between them.
-Candidates with vectors closer to the job vector score higher.
+Both the job description and each candidate profile get converted into vector representations - the system measures the semantic distance between them.
+Applicants with vectors closer to the job vector score higher.
 Weighted factors typically include skills overlap, experience level, education, career trajectory, and sometimes cultural fit signals from company size or industry.

-The output is a ranked list.
-Candidates above a threshold get auto-advanced to the hiring manager's review.
-Candidates below a threshold may be auto-rejected.
+Sorting by score produces a ranked list of candidates.
+Applicants above a threshold get auto-advanced to the hiring manager’s review.
+Below a threshold, candidates may be auto-rejected.
 Everyone in between gets flagged for human review.
-That three-tier structure - advance, reject, review - is what makes AI screening both powerful and risky.
-The "auto-reject" bucket is where most bias and litigation concerns live.
+This three-tier structure - advance, reject, review - is what makes AI screening both powerful and risky.
+Most bias and litigation concerns live in the “auto-reject” bucket.

 AI Adoption in HR Tasks